|

 To repeat: the calculation is "how many years before my ACB = zero" (stock price/dividend)

-and "how long before this stock goes to zero".
-If the first is shorter you will
+and "how long before this stock price goes to zero".
+If (by calculation) the ACB = 0 in 10 years

 Financial Escape Velocity